Export–Import Bank of the United States: Early history (1934–1944)

-Independent agency (1945–present)
+Independent agency (since 1945)

 Congress made the bank an independent agency on July 31, 1945, with the Export–Import Bank Act of 1945.
 On March 13, 1968, further legislation changed the name to "Export–Import Bank of the United States".
 EXIM became a self-sustaining (self-funding) agency in 2007, though the loans remain backed by the government.

 The Government Corporation Control Act of 1945 requires the Bank to be reauthorized by Congress every four to five years.
-Reauthorizations were approved in 1947, 1951, 1957, 1963, 1968, 1971, 1974, 1978, 1983, 1986, 1992, 1997, 2002, 2006, 2012, 2014, 2015, and 2019:
+Reauthorizations have been approved several times:

 It was last chartered for a three-year term in 2012 and in September 2014 was extended through June 30, 2015.
 Congressional authorization for the bank lapsed as of July 1, 2015.
 As a result, the bank could not engage in new business, but it continued to manage its existing loan portfolio.
 Five months later, after the successful employment of the rarely used discharge petition procedure in the House of Representatives, Congress reauthorized the bank until September 2019 via the Fixing America's Surface Transportation Act signed into law on December 4, 2015, by President Barack Obama.
 In December 2019, President Donald Trump signed the Export-Import Bank Extension into law as part of the Further Consolidated Appropriations Act, 2020 (P.L.
-116-94) which authorized the bank until December 31st, 2026.
+116–94) which authorized the bank until December 31, 2026.

+EXIM institution the China and Transformational Exports program in an effort to assist American exporters in competing with Chinese companies and to maintain American advantages in specified industries.